Luke-Rogerson/cyf-nodejs-connecting-frontend-backend/README.md

 It was created for the [CodeYourFuture Node.js module](https://syllabus.codeyourfuture.io/node/index)

+You can see an example of a component doing a POST request in `Count` and a GET request in `UsersList`.

 ⚠️ **Please note:** you need to be running Node 16.
 This code uses [Node.js 16.x.x ES6 modules](https://nodejs.org/api/esm.html#esm_modules_ecmascript_modules).